David7ce/vscode-demo/vscode/vscode-features.md

 * [JavaScript Type Checking](#javascript-type-checking) - perform type checking on your JavaScript file using TypeScript with zero configuration.

 ### Multi-Cursor Editing

-Using multiple cursors allows you to edit multiple parts of the document at once, greatly improving your productivity.
-Try the following actions in the code block below:

 1. Box Selection - press any combination of Shift+DownArrow, Shift+RightArrow, Shift+UpArrow, Shift+LeftArrow to select a block of text.
 You can also press `⇧⌥``Shift+Alt` while selecting text with the mouse or drag-select using the middle mouse button.
 2. Add a cursor - press Shift+Alt+UpArrow to add a new cursor above, or Shift+Alt+DownArrow to add a new cursor below.
 You can also use your mouse with Alt+Click to add a cursor anywhere.
 3. Create cursors on all occurrences of a string - select one instance of a string e.g. `background-color` and press Ctrl+Shift+L. Now you can replace all instances by simply typing.